Germany is pretty much the antithesis of L.A.

 So, after your year is over, what are you going to tell your friends and family about the weather?

-Keep in mind that even if you have no intention of ever moving to Germany, the stories below will help you learn vocabulary in context—which, after all, is the best way to learn vocabulary!
+Keep in mind that even if you have no intention of ever moving to Germany, the stories below will help you learn the German words in context—which, after all, is the best way to learn vocabulary!

 Ah, spring!
 You’re so excited to get outside and start enjoying your new country.
 On one of the many long weekend holidays in spring in Germany, you decide to plan an outing to the Badeschiff in Berlin with your friends.